The comprehensive guide to just-in-time manufacturing

 How does JIT manufacturing work?

-JIT manufacturing embodies a demand-pull system instead of the traditional “push” system.
+Just-in-time manufacturing embodies a demand-pull system instead of the traditional “push” system.
 Every manufacturing operation produces only what is required to satisfy the demand of the following processes.
-Details and raw materials arrive in the manufacturing plant on time and are effectively used in production.
+Components and raw materials arrive in the manufacturing plant on time and are effectively used in production.

 Here’s a neat graph to explain JIT manufacturing visually.